VincentGranville/xLLM/README.md

   <li><b>Variable length embeddings</b> with alternatives to cosine simularity and dot product to measure correlation between keywords, multitokens, or documents, well suited for sparse correlation tables.</li>
 </ol>

-<h2>xLLM Deep Neural Network and Better Alternatives</h2>
+<h2>xLLM Deep Neural Network and Related Architecture</h2>

 This new material is not in the old repository.
-It features our proprietary DNN based on explainable AI, and an alternative with 100% exact predictions on the training set and 96% correct prediction on the validation set.
-It benefits from benign overfitting (a nice feature present in most DNNs).
-We use multitokens: for instance 'machine learning conference' is stored as a single multitoken as well as sub-multitokens, instead as 10 tokens in standard systems.
-The number of multitokens is 10,000 times smaller than in generic models, or specialized models with a generic core.
+It features our proprietary DNN based on explainable AI, as well as an alternative with 100% exact predictions on the training set and 96% correct prediction on the validation set.
+It has its own <b>universal functions</b> with explainable parameters, sub-layers but no activation functions, and benefits from <b>benign overfitting</b>, a nice feature present in most DNNs.
+We use multitokens: for instance 'machine learning conference' is stored as a single multitoken as well as up to 7 sub-multitokens (combinations not in the corpus are ignored), instead of 10 tokens in standard systems.
+The number of multitokens is 10,000 times smaller than in generic models or specialized models with a generic core.